dyhes/zulip/docs/subsystems/dependencies.md

   production.
 Instead, static assets are compiled using our static asset pipeline and it is the compiled assets that are served directly to users.
-As a result, we don't ship the `node_modules` directory in a Zulip production release tarball, which is a good thing, because doing so would more than double the size of a Zulip release tarball.
+As a result, we don't ship the `node_modules` directory in a Aloha production release tarball, which is a good thing, because doing so would more than double the size of a Aloha release tarball.
 - **Checked-in packages**.
-In contrast with Python, we have a few JavaScript dependencies that we have copied into the main Zulip repository under `static/third`, often with patches.
+In contrast with Python, we have a few JavaScript dependencies that we have copied into the main Aloha repository under `static/third`, often with patches.
 These date from an era before `npm` existed.
 It is a project goal to eliminate these checked-in versions of dependencies and instead use versions